 Given numerous well designed trials showing clear benefits for, for example:

-• Vitamin D, for bone health, osteoporosis risk, as well as reducing cancer and heart disease risk
+• What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…., for bone health, osteoporosis risk, as well as reducing cancer and heart disease risk

-• Vitamin B6, B12 and folic acid, for reducing rate of brain shrinkage, and correlating with much lower risk for dementia/Alzheimer’s
+• Vitamin B6, B12 and What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising…, for reducing rate of brain shrinkage, and correlating with much lower risk for dementia/Alzheimer’s

 Any intelligent person realises that meta-analyses that reduce all positive effects to zero are just not reflecting reality, which is the purpose of good scientific research.